Boron: Borides

 Binary metal-boron compounds, the metal borides, contain only boron and a metal.
-They are metallic, very hard, with high melting points.
-TiB_{2}, ZrB_{2}, and HfB_{2} have melting points above 3000 °C. Some metal borides find specialized applications as hard materials for cutting tools.
+They are metallic, exceptionally hard, with high melting points.
+TiB_{2}, ZrB_{2}, and HfB_{2} have melting points above 3000 °C. The borides can be classified loosely as boron rich or metal rich, for example the compound YB_{66} at one extreme through to Nd_{2}Fe_{14}B at the other.
+The generally accepted definition is that if the ratio of boron atoms to metal atoms is 4:1 or more, the compound is boron rich; if it is less, then it is metal rich.
+Some metal borides find specialized applications as hard materials for cutting tools.